piyushmbm45/CompleteWebDevelopementUdemy/webDevelopement/README.md

 - relative positioning means that you are adding a margin relative to where the element should have been.

 - absolute position means that you are adding a margin to its parent element

+## Date 6-7-2021

+## Lecture 14.

+- So just to recap, text-align center inside the container, or the parent element, will center everything inside that doesn't have a width set.
+Now if it is a block element and it has a width set, then you're going to have to center it using this auto value in the margin.

+        - like this
+                .h1 {
+                width: 10%;
+                margin: 0 auto 0 auto;
+                }